Steven-Eardley/i3_config/README.md

 # i3 config

-Most lines added by me are in sections denoted by:
+Most lines I've added or configured are in sections denoted by:

 	# -------
 	blah settings
 	# ------